 Capital Budgeting Steps

-1. Identifying and generating projects.
-Gather ideas and proposals, which can come from anywhere in the organization.
-It’s helpful to have a procedure for submission, which may include using templates, but always require cash flow, cost and benefit estimates.
+1. Identifying potential projects: Gather ideas and proposals, which can come from anywhere in the organization.
+It’s helpful to have a procedure for submission, which may include using templates, but always require cash flow, cost, and benefit estimates.
 It’s common for a growing business to have many proposals competing for available funds.

-2. Evaluating the projects.
-This step focuses on establishing the feasibility of the various proposals, beginning with screening to ensure that they contain all the right information and that the sponsor has done their due diligence.
-It’s common to require proposals to be vetted and reviewed by different areas of the company, obtaining endorsements from accounting, sales or operations managers prior to submission.
-Another part of project evaluation involves establishing the criteria to be used to assess the proposals, such as tolerable risk, hurdle rates and spending thresholds.
+2. Evaluating the projects: This step focuses on establishing the feasibility of the various proposals, beginning with screening to confirm that they contain all the right information and that the sponsor has done their due diligence.
+It’s common to require proposals to be vetted and reviewed by different areas of the company, obtaining endorsements from accounting, sales, or operations managers prior to submission.
+Another part of project evaluation involves establishing the criteria to be used to assess the proposals, such as tolerable risk, hurdle rates, and spending thresholds.
 Criteria are at management’s discretion, with the goal of increasing the company’s value.

 Ranking Projects With Capital Budgeting